arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 Author
 ------------
-Born on June 16, 1987, [Ryan Holiday](https://en.wikipedia.org/wiki/Ryan_Holiday) is a media strategist who dropped out of college at age of 19, he advised best-selling authors and multi-platinum musicians.
+Born Jun 16, 1987, [Ryan Holiday](https://en.wikipedia.org/wiki/Ryan_Holiday) is a media strategist who dropped out of college at age of 19, he advised best-selling authors and multi-platinum musicians.
 He worked as a Director of Marketing at American Apparel, and is currently a media columnist and editor-at-large at New York Observer.
-He also worked with Tucker Max and Robert Greene (author of "48 Laws of Power")
+He also worked with Tucker Max and Robert Greene (author of "48 Laws of Power").

 Introduction
 ============
-Following several quotes taken from the book I encountered on social media, during the time I was working on exploring what constitutes a person's ego, I went to purchase the book after reading several reviews praising it.
-The author seemed as a person who could speak from personal experience, getting to success early in life inflating his own ego, and then crushing it as he watched people he admired succumbing to poisons of egotism<sup>[1](#footnote1)<a name="f1"></a></sup>
+Just around the time I was researching what constitutes a person's ego and how to work with it, I saw several thoughtful quotes taken from this book.
+So I went to purchase the book after reading several reviews and finding them positive.
+The author seemed as a person who could speak from personal experience, getting through a wild success early in life.
+This fast success overly inflated their ego, and then crushed it after he's see the people he had admired succumb to the poisons of egotism<sup>[1](#footnote1)<a name="f1"></a></sup>

 > With success comes the temptation to <b>tell oneself a story</b>, to round off the edges, to cut out your lucky breaks and add a certain mythology to it all.<br><br> You know, that arcing narrative of Herculean struggle for greatness against all odds: sleeping on the floor, being disowned by my parents, suffering for my ambition.
 It’s a type of storytelling in which eventually your talent becomes your identity and your accomplishments become your worth. <br><br> But a story like this is never honest or helpful.

-The success often gets to people's heads and they get trapped by their own thoughts, starting to believe they themselves and their work is more important than anything or anyone else.
-I didn't want that happening to me, and I already felt it has started.
+The success often gets to people's heads and they get trapped by their own thoughts.
+Starting to believe they themselves and their work is more important than anything or anyone else is the first sign that something's wrong.
+I didn't want that happening to me, As I've recognized that first red flag.

-And I already noticed how successful people tend to release low quality material (music, movies, books) once they start believing they are as great, talented and amazing as everyone is telling them, if not more than that.
-They get disconnected from that source and inspiration that drove them to success before they believed in the false self the success and admiration created for them.
+And I had already noticed for quite some time, how successful people tend to release lower quality material (music, movies, books) once they start believing they are as great, talented and amazing as everyone is telling them, if not more than that!
+They seem to get disconnected from that very source of inspiration which drove them to their original success.
+It was when they believed in their work, not when they believed in The Artist that media created for them, the false self that flattery made them believe they became.

-The book is divided into three parts - [Aspire](#aspire), [Success](#success) and [Failure](#failure) each of which has essay-like chapters (not numbered).

-The organization of the book comes from the observation that we are always in one of three stages - aspiring to something, succeeding in it or failing.
+The book is divided into three parts main - [Aspire](#aspire), [Success](#success) and [Failure](#failure) each of which has essay-like chapters (not numbered).
+The three-part structure of the book comes from the observation that we are always in one of three stages - aspiring to something, succeeding in it or failing.
 The goal is to help us to be

-* Humble in our aspirations
+1. Humble in our aspirations
-* Gracious in our success
+2. Gracious in our success
-* Resilient in our failures
+3. Resilient in our failures

 Summary
 =======

-The definition of ego in the book is not in the Freudian sense - it's the over-inflated sense of our own importance, arrogance and self-centered ambition.
+The definition of the ego in the book is not in the usual, Freudian sense - it's the over-inflated sense of our own importance, arrogance and self-centered ambition.

 > It’s that petulant child inside every person, the one that chooses getting his or her way over anything or anyone else.
 The need to be better than, more than, recognized for, far past any reasonable utility— that’s ego.
 It’s the sense of superiority and certainty that exceeds the bounds of confidence and talent.

-This ego at the same time drives us towards accomplishments and drives us to the ground when we believe it's story.
+This ego at the same time drives us towards accomplishments and drives us to the ground when we believe the fictional narrative it's telling as.
 As football coach Bill Walsh said
 >self-confidence becomes arrogance, assertiveness becomes obstinacy, and self-assurance becomes reckless abandon.

-In that sense the ego is the enemy of everything you want to accomplish - mastering the craft, getting a real insight, getting along with others, building lasting relationships, loyalty and support.
-As the voice of ego tells us we're better than we really are, it prevents us from real connection to the world around us.
+In that sense the ego is the enemy of everything you want to accomplish - mastering the craft, getting a real insight, getting along with others, building lasting relationships, acquiring loyalty and gathering support.
+As the voice of ego tells us we're _better_ than we really are, it prevents us from real connection to the world around us.
 And if we don't see the reality for what it really is, we'll warp it, we'll be delusional, and likely blame others for our own failures and problems.

 The performance artist Marina Abramović puts it
 > If you start believing in your own greatness, it is the death of your creativity